GovTechSG/purple-a11y/INTEGRATION.md

   - Object containing the max number of mustFix or goodToFix issue occurrences before an error is thrown for test failure.
 Does not fail tests by default.
 Example: `{ mustFix: 1, goodToFix: 3 }`
 - `scanAboutMetadata` (optional)
   - Include additional information in the Scan About section of the report by passing in a JSON object.
+- `zip` (optional)
+  - Name of the generated zip of Purple A11y results at the end of scan.
+Defaults to "a11y-scan-results".

 #### Purple A11y Instance